scarface96361/QuizWizPro-Quiz-Management-Software/README.md

 CURRENT FEATURES:
 1-Allows for Admins to create and save quizzes with up to ten questions.
-2-Software shuffles quiz answers upon execution automatically to create unque versions of the same quiz  to discourage cheating among students.
+2-Software shuffles quiz answers upon execution automatically to create unque versions of the same question to discourage cheating among students.
 3-Grades quizzes automatically